mike-ward/Nancy.Pile/README.md

 Concats and minifies style sheets and javascript files.

+- Bundles AngularJS HTML Pages.

-Won't minify files with ".min." in the file name.
+- Won't minify files with ".min." in the file name.

-Nuget package or include a single file in your current package.
+- Nuget package or include a single file in your current package.

-Detects when files change and invalidates cache.
+- Detects when files change and invalidates cache.

-Wildcard characters with duplicate detection (useful when ordering matters)
+- Wildcard characters with duplicate detection (useful when ordering matters)

-Excludes file(s) if first character is "!".
+- Excludes file(s) if first character is "!".

-Unminified bundles insert comment with file name for easier debugging.
+- Unminified bundles insert comment with file name for easier debugging.

-Overloaded bundle methods automatically minify on release builds only.
+- Overloaded bundle methods automatically minify on release builds only.

 ## Install